-In the biological opinion, NMFS determined that the amount or extent of anticipated take, coupled with other effects of the proposed action, is not likely to result in jeopardy to the species or destruction or adverse modification of critical habitat.
+In the biological opinion, NMFS determined that the amount or extent of anticipated take, coupled with other effects of the proposed action, is not likely to result in jeopardy to the species.

 2.9.3 Reasonable and Prudent Measures

 "Reasonable and prudent measures" are nondiscretionary measures that are necessary or appropriate to minimize the impact of the amount or extent of incidental take (50 CFR 402.02).
 NMFS believes the following reasonable and prudent measures are necessary and appropriate to minimize and monitor incidental take of steelhead.
 The results of the analysis provide the basis for the following reasonable and prudent measures: